ok-omes-escrow/LIB_GraphAPI/README.md

 -This activity Uses the Microsoft Graph API to get the list item field value from SharePoint site.

-List of arguments used:
+<br/>List of arguments used:
-in_strApplicationSecretAssetName - Name of the asset containing the Application Secret ID - Secure String (Password of the credential is being used). in_strApplicationIDAssetName- Name of the asset containing the Application ID. in_strTenantIDAssetName- Name of the asset containing the Tenant ID. in_strSharepointURL- URL of the process SharePoint site. in_FilterCondition-Filter condition to filter the list items and get the column value. in_strSharepointListName- Name of the SharePoint list in the site. in_ColumnDisplayName- Display name of the column to retrieve from the SharePoint list
+<br/>in_strApplicationSecretAssetName - Name of the asset containing the Application Secret ID - Secure String (Password of the credential is being used).
+<br/>in_strApplicationIDAssetName- Name of the asset containing the Application ID.
+<br/>in_strTenantIDAssetName- Name of the asset containing the Tenant ID.
+<br/>in_strSharepointURL- URL of the process SharePoint site.
+<br/>in_FilterCondition-Filter condition to filter the list items and get the column value.
+<br/>in_strSharepointListName- Name of the SharePoint list in the site.
+<br/>in_ColumnDisplayName- Display name of the column to retrieve from the SharePoint list
-in_strOrchestratorFolderPath: Orchestrator folder path to connect. out_FieldValue - Extracted value from the respective column.
+<br/>in_strOrchestratorFolderPath: Orchestrator folder path to connect.
+<br/>out_FieldValue - Extracted value from the respective column.

+- Table Content:

     | Command | Description |
     | --- | --- |